NielsvBeuningen/visual-analytics/README.md

 3. [Folder and File Descriptions](#folder-and-file-descriptions)

 ## Setup Repository
+Based on whether you have the ZIP file or not, follow the appropriate instructions below.
+If you have the ZIP file, skip the first step (Clone Repository).

 ### Clone Repository
 First, fork the [repository](https://github.com/NielsvBeuningen/visual-analytics) to your own GitHub account.
 Then, clone the repository to your local machine.
 ```bash